Pradyuman7/ChocoBar/README.md

 Minor bug fixes and performance improvement

 ### Version 1.2
-New good gray and bad gray ChocoBar additions
+New good gray and bad gray ChocoBar additions and rtl languages support

 ## Screenshots